 He then entered the field of journalism as city editor of the Zanesville Signal, and after a short time, when he had become familiar with newspaper publication its various phases, he purchased the St. Clairsville Gazette, taking charge on the 1st of November, 1873.
 He conducted that paper successfully until February 1, 1883, when he came to Mansfield and purchased the Shield and Banner, one of the leading weekly newspapers of Ohio.
 He continued to issue this as a weekly paper until June, 1888, when he also established the Daily Shield, conducting the two until January 1, 1894, when the Shield Publishing Company was organized.
 Mr. Gaumer remaining as manager of the corporation until July, 1896, when he sold his interest and retired.
 During his ownership of those papers he acted alternately as business manager and editor, according to the needs of the situation and sometimes served in both capacities.
 The Shield has practically been the only democratic organ of Richland county, although there were two other democratic papers in existence when he entered the ranks of journalism in Richland county, but, like several others that have since been started, they were short lived.
 That as editor of the Shield he was an earnest and influential worker for the party is evidenced by the fact that democracy has never been so strong since as when he was publishing the Shield.
 Under his guidance and control the business was rapidly increased and he soon gained a large subscription list for both the weekly and daily editions, the paper proving a success from a financial standpoint as well as from an influential one.
 He at all times embraced the utilized the most advanced ideas in connection with modern journalism and gave to the public a dignified, but vigorous and entertaining sheet, devoted not only to political interests, but to the dissemination of local and general news, in such a manner as to insure the continuance of a liberal patronage.

-Charles endured chronic kidney disease and died at age 79 on Dec.
+Charles endured chronic kidney disease for the final years of his life and maintained an address on McIntire Avenue in Zanesville.
+He succumbed at the age of 79 on Dec.
 8, 1928.
-His remains were placed into repose in New Hope Cemetery in Salem Township.
+His remains were placed into repose in New Hope Cemetery in Salem Township, with a prominent marker erected at the gravesite.
 [Find-a-Grave]

-After his death, Susan resided at 718 Converse Avenue in Zanesville, Muskingum County.
-Suffering from heart disease ("myocarditis"), she died there on April 14, 1940, at the age of 86.
+After his death, Susan lived for another six-and-a-half years.
+She made her residence at 718 Converse Avenue in Zanesville, Muskingum County.
+Suffering from heart disease ("myocarditis"), she died in her home on April 14, 1940, at the age of 86.
 Burial was with her husband in New Hope Cemetery.

 Daughter Hannah Jane Gaumer (1851-1937) was born on Dec.
 26, 1851.